programa-stic/security-advisories/OLX/README.md

 ## 4. Vulnerable packages

-* OLX Android version 4.34.2 and below.
+* OLX Android version 4.35.2 and below.

 ## 5. Vendor Information, Solutions and Workarounds

 Vendor fixed Login bypass using old API when it disabled Login with Facebook for the previous app version.
-Last version (4.34.2) as of 26 of November of 2015 remains vulnerable to login bypass because of deterministic sessions and insecure login procedure.
-It also continues to use HTTP to communicate with OLX server allowing an attacker to capture sensitive information.
+Last version (4.35.2) as of 30 of November of 2015 remains vulnerable to login bypass because of deterministic sessions and insecure login procedure.
+It also continues to use HTTP to communicate with OLX server allowing an attacker to capture sensitive information and hijack sessions.

 ## 6. Credits